Learn more about how test runs work in TestLodge, including how to create, configure, execute and re-run test runs within the software.

 Here you can give the test run a name, assign it to a user, and associate it with a test plan.

-Next, you’ll need to add at least one test suite to the run.
+Next, you’ll need to add at least one test suite or a test case to the run.
 You can also add multiple test suites to the run if you need to test a number of different areas of the product.

 Test Run Options